Sahanwaz01/First-project/README.md

 <!-- commit : it is the record of change, e.g : git commit -m "some massages" -->
 <!-- if we want to add html file then we write git add index.html -->
-It shows all git hub syntax for push the code
+It shows all git hub syntax for push the code we can change any syntax in remote as well as on profile